Gamera 3: Revenge of Iris: Plot

-The two monsters meet and continue their fight, but Iris easily gains the upper hand, impaling Gamera and leaving him for dead.
-Iris then makes its way to Kyoto Station and absorbs Ayana, killing Asakura and Kurata in the process.
-From within Iris' body, Ayana experiences the creature's memories and realizes that her hatred and bitterness have motivated it.
-Just as she has her epiphany, Gamera plunges his hand deep into Iris' chest and wrenches the girl free, robbing Iris of its human merge.
-Miss Nagamine and Asagi, trapped within the train station's wreckage, watch helplessly as Iris impales Gamera's hand and begins to syphon his blood, creating fireballs with its tentacles after processing his DNA.
-Gamera blasts off his injured hand and absorbs Iris's fireballs, forming a fiery plasma fist, which he drives into Iris' wounded chest.
+Iris makes his way to Kyoto Station, continuing his duel with Gamera.
+Iris impales Gamera with one of his tentacles and destroys the station, killing Asakura and Kurata.
+Moribe briefly distracts Iris with the dagger, but Iris ultimately absorbs Ayana.
+From within Iris's body, Ayana experiences his memories, realizing her hatred and anger motivated him.
+As she has this epiphany, Gamera plunges his hand into Iris' chest, pulling Ayana free and robbing Iris of his human link.
+As Asagi rescues Nagamine, Iris impales Gamera's hand and begins processing his DNA.
+Gamera blasts off his injured arm, absorbing Iris's fireballs and forming a fiery plasma fist, which he drives into Iris, destroying him.